adobe/asset-compute-sdk/README.md

 The `worker` and `batchWorker` take two parameters: `renditionCallback` and `options` as described below.

-### `renditionCallback` function for `worker` (required)
+### Rendition Callback for `worker` (required)
-The `renditionCallback` function is where you can put your custom worker logic.
-For example, if you would like to call an external API, you can make fetch requests to that API inside your `renditionCallback` function.
+The `renditionCallback` function is where you put your custom worker code.
+The basic expectation of this function is to look at parameters from `rendition.instructions` and convert it into a rendition, then write this rendition to `rendition.path`.

+Producing the rendition may involve external libraries or APIs.
+These steps should also be accomplished inside your `renditionCallback` function.

 #### Parameters
 The parameters for the rendition callback function are: `source`, `rendition`, and `params`